21km of Tauranga goodness, with the bonus of being measured to IAAF standards.

 Train Crossing Notes.

 After approx 4.8km and again at the 15km mark, the event course crosses the railway lines on Maxwells Road.
-In the unlikely event the bells are sounding as you approach, you’ll simply be marshaled around a turn point on Maxwells Road prior to the railway lines and you’ll be on a detour which then merges back with the main event course less than 1km later.
-The “train detour” has been measured to IAAF standards too, so irrespective of any detour, each 21km entrant will run the exact same 21km distance on the day.
+In the unlikely event the bells are sounding as you approach, you’ll simply be sent on a “1000m Train Detour” over the Chapel Street Bridge towards Bay Central prior to returning to the Maxwells Road crossing.
+Later in the event course, those who were on the “1000m Train Detour” will be clearly directed on a “1000m Train Shortcut” while on Harbour Drive.
+The “Train Detour” and “Train Shortcut” have been measured to IAAF standards too, so irrespective of any detour, each 21km entrant will run the exact same 21km distance on the day.

 Let us take care of everything – you just enjoy your day!